 - The upper limit of conductive MOP or TRP of ATG UE is 40 dBm

-In addition, considering the implementation freedom for ATG UE(e.g. for 2 GHz, to use omni antenna for ATG UE and for 4 GHz, to use antenna array for ATG UE), therefore 3GPP RAN4 agreed to introduce two ATG UE types to distinguish the antenna types for ATG UE.
+In addition, considering the implementation freedom for ATG UE(e.g. for 2 GHz, to use omni-directional antenna for ATG UE and for 4 GHz, to use antenna array for ATG UE), therefore 3GPP RAN4 agreed to introduce two ATG UE types to distinguish the antenna types for ATG UE.